Discovering our way out

 Timeline: A clinical trial is underway.

-In Singh’s trial, researchers are testing what happens when the body is given an extra boost, with the goal of catching the infection early and containing it, thereby heading off what could turn into more severe illness, and potentially saving the patient from a trip to the hospital.
+In Singh’s trial, researchers are testing what happens when the body is given an extra boost, with the goal of catching the infection early and containing it, thereby heading off what could turn into more severe illness and enabling the patient to recuperate at home.

 The researchers aim to enroll 120 patients with early, mild-to-moderate COVID-19 infection in the study, which began in April.
 A randomly selected half of the patients will receive a single injection of lambda interferon, while the other half will receive a placebo — and neither patient nor doctor will know who’s received what.